-Meyumi Yamada Nomination / Remuneration 0 Director of istyle Inc. Director of SEINO HOLDINGS CO., LTD. Director of Seven & i Holdings Co., Ltd. shareholders from the perspectives of a personal, capital, transaction, or other interests or relationships.
-Nominated with the expectation of providing Company management with pertinent advice from her wealth of practical business experience in marketing, including digital marketing.
-She possesses a high level of knowledge such as by participating in policy formulation, having served on government-related committees and she is also actively involved in initiatives on women's empowerment in the workplace, and can be expected to provide valuable advice on diversity & inclusion, an important strategy of the Company.
-Especially in addressing the incident concerning our response to fraudulent automobile insurance claims made by Big Motor and the case of inappropriate insurance premium adjustments committed by a subsidiary of the Company, she provides strict supervision and guidance on building of a highly effective internal control system and reforming the organizational culture, aimed at recurrence prevention.
-Appointed as an independent director Kumi Ito Audit 0 Managing Partner of Office KITO Director of True Data Inc. Director of Ryohin Keikaku Co., Ltd. shareholders from the perspectives of a personal, capital, transaction, or other interests or relationships.
-Nominated with the expectation of providing Company management with pertinent advice from her high level of knowledge in IT, digital and marketing, with experience such as in business strategy planning and strategy consulting at an electronics manufacturer and other business companies, as well as serving as Chief Marketing Officer (CMO) at a healthcare business company.
-She is also expected to provide valuable advice on diversity & inclusion, an important strategy of the Company, as she actively promotes women's empowerment in the workplace.
-Especially in addressing the incident concerning our response to fraudulent automobile insurance claims made by Big Motor and the case of inappropriate insurance premium adjustments committed by a subsidiary of the Company, she provides strict supervision and guidance on building of a highly effective internal control system and reforming the organizational culture, aimed at recurrence prevention.
+Advisor of Sumitomo Mitsui Trust Bank, Limited.
+Professor, Division of Business Administration, Graduate School of Business Administration, Kyoto University of Advanced Science Auditor of The Asahi Shimbun Company conflict of interest with general shareholders from the perspectives of a personal, capital, transaction, or other interests or relationships.
+Meyumi Yamada Nomination / Remuneration 0 Director of istyle Inc. Director of Seven & i Holdings Co., Ltd. Nominated with the expectation of providing the Company with pertinent advice from her wealth of practical business experience in marketing, including digital marketing.
+She possesses a high level of knowledge such as by participating in policy formulation, having served on government-related committees and she is also actively involved in initiatives on women's empowerment in the workplace, and can be expected to provide valuable advice on diversity, equity & inclusion, an important strategy of the Company.
 Appointed as an independent director as concern is judged not to exist for a conflict of interest with general shareholders from the perspectives of a personal, capital, transaction, or other interests or relationships.
-Masayuki Waga Audit 0 Chairman of the Board and Representative Executive Officer of Spiber Inc. Nominated with the expectation of providing Company management with pertinent advice from his experience in executive posts at chemical company in various business domains both in Japan and abroad, as well as head office divisions.
+Masayuki Waga Audit 0 Nominated with the expectation of providing the Company with pertinent advice from his experience in executive posts at chemical company in various business domains both in Japan and abroad, as well as head office divisions.
 He has experience in managing global organization, and driving transformation in human resources system and corporate culture, and can be expected to provide valuable advice based on his own experience and achievements as the top management of a large business.
-Especially in addressing the incident concerning our response to fraudulent automobile insurance claims made by Big Motor and the case of inappropriate insurance premium adjustments committed by a subsidiary of the Company, he provides strict supervision and guidance on building of a highly effective internal control system and reforming the organizational culture, aimed at recurrence prevention.
 Appointed as an independent director as concern is judged not to exist for a conflict of interest with general shareholders from the perspectives of a personal, capital, transaction, or other interests or relationships.
-Toru Kajikawa Audit 0 Certified public accountant Chairman and Managing Partner of Grant Thornton Taiyo LLC.
-Auditor of Kakiyasu Honten Co., Ltd. Auditor of KIKKOMAN CORPORATION.
-Nominated with the expectation of providing Company management with pertinent advice from his abundant experience as a manager at auditing corporations in addition to his professional knowledge and experience as a certified public accountant.
-Especially in addressing the incident concerning our response to fraudulent automobile insurance claims made by Big Motor and the case of
+Toru Kajikawa Audit 0 Certified public accountant Nominated with the expectation of providing the Company with pertinent advice from his abundant experience